 CALL FOR PAPERS

-How Can We Know?
-Co-creating Knowledge in Perilous Times – the 2016 IRAS Summer Conference – has been designed to explore the above focal question in light of the emerging conditions of the early 21st Century.
+The "Wicked Problem" of Climate Change: What is it doing to us and for us? – the 2017 IRAS Summer Conference – has been designed to explore the above focal question in light of the emerging conditions of the early 21st Century.

 Confirmed Speakers: Pat Bennett, Warren Brown, Phillip Cary, Chris Corbally, Wentzel van Huyssteen, Jonathan Marks, Margaret Boone Rappaport, Louise Sundararajan, John Teske.

 Copyright 2013 by The Institute on Religion in an Age of Science